deephaven/deephaven-core/authentication/README.md

 Flight Auth2 `Authentication` Header
 ------------------------------------
 Flight Auth was reenvisioned for the client to send an `Authentication` header to identify themselves.
-The header contains a prefix such as `BasicAuth` or `Bearer` followed by a text payload.
+The header contains a prefix such as `Basic` or `Bearer` followed by a text payload.
 This prefix is used to route the request to the instance of `io.deephaven.auth.AuthenticationRequestHandler` where `getAuthType` is an exact match.

 Session Bearer Token